Woodborough, Nottinghamshire: History

+Sixteen men from the village lost their lives in the First World War.
+Eight men from the village were killed during the Second World War.

 At 8.45am on 26 May 1966 there was a mid-air collision over the village between the BAC Jet Provost aircraft XP631 and XM384.
 Both aircraft flew from RAF Syerston.

 Three ejected, two instructors and one trainee.
 One was Flight Lieutenant Don Henderson, who was the leader of the Viper Red aerobatics team, at Syerston.
 The other instructor was Flying Officer Tim Thorn of Ipswich.
 Air Commodore Tim Thorn would later be a SEPECAT Jaguar pilot, later Station Commander from 1987 of RAF Cranwell, and from 1993 to 1995 he was the Commandant-General of the RAF Regiment; he had acquired a series of narrow escapes.

 One aircraft landed at Roe Hill.
 The other aircraft landed in apple trees on Calverton Lane.
 A tail plane landed at a former Borstal (HM Prison Lowdham Grange since 1998).
 A wing and fuel tank landed in the Main Street.

 One person parachuted near Calverton Lane, on the property of Len Russell.
 One person parachuted in the village main street, on telephone wires near the Four Bells pub.
 One person landed towards Lowdham, picked up by ambulance.
 The pilots were taken to a hospital in Nottingham, then to RAF Nocton Hall in Lincolnshire.

 The last mid-air collision in the area was on the evening of Monday 26 September 1949, when two RAF Lincoln bomber aircraft RE374 and RF407 collided at Averham, when all 14 were killed; both aircraft were from RAF Waddington.